codacy/docs/docs/getting-started/integrating-codacy-with-visual-studio-code.md

 -   The **diff coverage and coverage variation** introduced by the pull request.
 These are the same values you find in the [Pull request coverage overview](../repositories-coverage/pull-requests.md#coverage-overview) panel in the Codacy app.

     When this item is expanded, the percentage next to each file name is the coverage variation for that file.
-You can toggle on/off the inline coverage to see/hide the line-by-line diff coverage and a comparison of the old and new file content for each modified file - uncovered (red), covered (green), and non-coverable lines (no backgroud).
+You can toggle on/off the inline coverage to see/hide the line-by-line diff coverage and a comparison of the old and new file content for each modified file - uncovered lines (red), covered lines with its test coverage count (green), and non-coverable lines (no backgroud).
 These are the same details you find in the [coverage Diff tab of the pull request](../repositories-coverage/pull-requests.md#diff-tab) in the Codacy app.

     ![Toggle inline coverage](./images/codacy-vscode-extension-inline-coverage.png)